Unsung Giants

 Why This Work Matters

-For generations, under-recognized Black jazz artists helped shape the sound and culture of American music while receiving little documentation or institutional recognition.
+For generations, under-recognized Black jazz artists from the Midwest helped shape the sound and culture of American music while receiving little documentation or institutional recognition.
 Many of their stories—marked by innovation, migration, mentorship, and community leadership—remain absent from the public record.

 This gap is especially visible in regional jazz histories that have influenced countless musicians but were never fully preserved or shared beyond their local scenes.
 As time passes, these stories risk being lost altogether.